-In accordance with a Council resolution of December 2016, City staff have continued to identify opportunities to accelerate the implementation and achievement of the Environmental Action Plan 2016-21.
-The 2019/20 operating budget and subsequent four years of the Long Term Financial Plan makes allowance for above business as usual activity to support these accelerated actions.
+City staff have also continued to identify opportunities to accelerate the implementation and achievement of the Environmental Action Plan 2016-21, in accordance with a Council resolution of December 2016.
+The 2020/21 operating budget makes allowance for above business as usual activity to support these accelerated actions, and assumes a continued commitment to environment actions over the life of this financial plan.